simoneruffini/dotfiles/README.md

-# XPS-ArchDotfiles
+# Dotfiles
-Dotfiles for Arch Linux on a Dell XPS 9570
+Dotfiles for Arch Linux on a Dell XPS 9570 running sway